 Early Origins of the Charnlay family

 Important Dates for the Charnlay family

 This web page shows only a small excerpt of our Charnlay research.
-Another 80 words (6 lines of text) covering the years 1526, 1581, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnlay History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1526, 1581, 1524, 1525, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnlay History in all our PDF Extended History products and printed products wherever possible.

 Charnlay Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Charnlay has been recorded under many different variations, including Chernock, Charnock, Chernick, Chernocke and many more.

 Early Notables of the Charnlay family (pre 1700)